jraymakers/web-app-template/README.md

   Runs a simple local web server for the static files in `out`.
 Uses [BasicServe](https://www.npmjs.com/package/basic-serve).

+Other jobs are available; see `jobs.js`.

+Custom jobs can easily be added.
+See the [JR](https://www.npmjs.com/package/jr) documentation.

 ## Source

 TypeScript source code for a skeleton web app is included.